vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. Take a minute to review the contents of the device twin file.

-    Notice the values of the desired and reported properties, and the update times.
+    Notice the values of the desired and reported properties, and the update times listed.

+1. Navigate back to your IoT hub blade.

 1. On the left side navigation menu, under **Device management**, click **Configurations**.

 1. On the **Configurations** pane, click **+ Add Device Configuration**.